theBurgess/Software-Engineering-Project---CSC4350/readme.txt

 !!!!!!!!!
 To add project to eclipse download this repository and extract folder.
 !!!!!
 Then rename folder from CSC4350-BFLOP-master to CSC4350.
 !!!
-In eclipse go to, file>import>general>existing java project> and add folder
+In eclipse go to, file>import>general>existing project into workspace> and add folder